uoaerg/wavemon/README.md

 wavemon is a wireless device monitoring application that allows you to watch signal and noise levels, packet statistics, device configuration and network parameters of your wireless network hardware.
-It should work (though with varying features) with all devices supported by the Linux wireless kernel extensions by Jean Tourrilhes.
+It should work (though with varying features) with all devices supported by the Linux kernel.

 See the man page for an in-depth description of operation and configuration.